cs3216/cs3216.github.io/coursework/mobile/index.md

     need to worry if your favourite application has yet to be ported to other platforms.

-4.  **Low hardware requirements** - All heavy computation is offloaded from the client to the servers, reducing its role to an interface for sending commands to the cloud.
+4.  **Low hardware requirements** - All heavy computations are offloaded from the client to the servers, reducing the application's role to an interface for sending commands to the cloud.
 In addition, parts of the data backed up in the cloud can be served on demand.
-The mobile device therefore, does not need to have large processing power and storage capacity.
+The mobile device, therefore, does not need to have large processing power and storage capacity.

 ## Grading and Admin